How To Interpret Bad Scalp MicroPigmentation (SMP) Reviews

 If you are an SMP candidate and come across a troubling review about an SMP provider, ASK them about it.
 And, if you don’t like their answer, keep looking.
-However, I encourage you to not allow a bad review, which might be a complete fabrication, to keep you from enjoying the benefits of proper SMP.
+However, we encourage you to not allow a bad review, which might be a complete fabrication, to keep you from enjoying the benefits of proper SMP.
 SMP changes lives and expert SMP practitioners can be identified through conscientious research.

-I cannot overstate the importance of researching the pedigree of your SMP provider.
+We cannot overstate the importance of researching the pedigree of your SMP provider.
 Make sure that the specific practitioner who performs your procedure has the hundreds of hours of hands-on SMP experience required to give you a natural and undetectable solution.
-As I’ve explained previously, tattoo experience and permanent cosmetics experience is NOT the same as SMP experience, and the vast majority of SMP providers are people in this category who have been “trained” over a weekend workshop or online.
+As we’ve explained previously, tattoo experience and permanent cosmetics experience is NOT the same as SMP experience, and the vast majority of SMP providers are people in this category who have been “trained” over a weekend workshop or online.

 Though these inexperienced practitioners deserve their poor reviews, just remember: SMP reviews sites are in and of themselves, an open forum for plenty of false information and should be taken with a grain of salt.